Skip to content

 Is a hand wash really better than an automatic tunnel wash? +

 For your paint, yes.
 Tunnel brushes and cloth strips carry grit from every car that went through before yours, and that grit is what leaves the fine spiderweb swirls you see in direct sunlight.
-A two-bucket hand wash puts a clean mitt on the paint every pass.
-To be fair, a touchless tunnel won't scratch — but it also can't remove the traffic film that only contact washing takes off.
+A two-bucket hand wash puts a clean mitt on the paint every pass, so the dirt coming off one panel never gets dragged across the next.

 How long does a mobile car wash take? +